lexie-liang/LiangJiayu.github.io/index.md

 ## About Me
 I'm a fourth-year undergraduate majoring in English Language and Literature at Shandong University, working under the mentorship of Prof.<a href="https://www.researchgate.net/profile/Hao-Zhang-39" target="_blank"> Hao Zhang</a>.
 My research areas include experimental phonetics, second/foreign language acquisition, and psycholinguistics.
 For my undergraduate thesis, I employed behavioral and eye-tracking methodologies to investigate the impact of musical experience on the production and perception of English vowels among Mandarin-speaking second language learners.
-Recently, I started studying the efficacy of musical training and sleep-mediated memory consolidation in facilitating the acquisition of Cantonese level tones, particularly examining their influence on speakers of tonal languages like Mandarin as well as non-tonal languages such as English and Korean.
+Recently, I started studying the efficacy of musical training and sleep-mediated memory consolidation in the acquisition of Cantonese level tones, particularly examining their influence on speakers of tonal languages like Mandarin as well as non-tonal languages such as English and Korean.